 Despite the attack being interrupted and left unfinished the word ‘Freak’ was present at the scene, as it has been each time before, making reporters and those responding to the attacks question the methods and cruelty of the attacker, that this reporter has dubbed the Faceless Murderer.
 Many of those questions were quickly answered when Miss Jones confirmed that the use of her blood to spell out the offensive word was done while she was still conscious.

-Kaleikaumaka Tenadii, Adviser to the Minister of Magic and one of the ministry officials to arrive after the attack, provided this quote;
+Kaleikaumaka Tenadii, Adviser to the Minister of Magic and one of the ministry officials to arrive after the attack, provided this statement;

 “The Ministry wants to assure the public that we are doing everything within our power and will not leave any stone unturned in our search to bring this violent and dangerous individual to justice.
 Any citizens with any information, please reach out to the Department of Magical Law enforcement.”